Wound dressing change facilitated by spraying zinc ions†

-It is a tough task in clinic to remove and refuel the dressing.
-Inspired by the chemical structure of mussel adhesive protein (MAP), an injectable dopamine (DOPA)-based adhesive hydrogel was constructed as wound healing dressing which could be easily replaced by spraying zinc ions.
-A hyperbranched polymer named HB-PBAE was synthesized by Michael addition reaction among dopamine (DOPA), poly(ethylene glycol) diacrylate (PEGDA700), and pentaerythritol triacrylate (PETA).
+It is a tough task in the clinic to remove and refresh dressings.
+Inspired by the chemical structure of mussel adhesive proteins (MAP), an injectable dopamine (DOPA)-based adhesive hydrogel was constructed as a wound-healing dressing that could be easily replaced by spraying zinc ions.
+A hyperbranched polymer named HB-PBAE was synthesized by a Michael addition reaction between dopamine (DOPA), poly(ethylene glycol) diacrylate (PEGDA700), and pentaerythritol triacrylate (PETA).
 The DOPA-based adhesive hydrogel was fabricated by mixing HB-PBAE, poly(1-vinylimidazole) (PVI) and gelatin solution, followed by adding Fe3+.
-Intriguingly, spraying Zn2+ solution could result in a rapidly reduced adhesive strength and sharply increased strength.
-Importantly, the adhesive addressing can reduce the damage during dressing change in a rat wound bed and accelerate wound healing process.
-The metal ion facilitating dressing change might provide a novel concept in designing wound dressing.
+Intriguingly, spraying Zn2+ solution resulted in rapidly reduced adhesive strength and sharply increased strength.
+Importantly, the adhesive dressing reduced damage during changing the dressing in a rat wound bed and accelerated the wound-healing process.
+This metal ion-facilitated dressing change might provide a novel concept in the design of wound dressings.